jgkwak/learning-library/workshops/general/02 - Audit: Object Storage & Audit.md

 The purpose of this lab is to give you an overview of the Audit Service and an example scenario to help you understand how the service works.

+**Note:** *Some of the UIs might look a little different than the screen shots included in the instructions, but you can still use the instructions to complete the hands-on labs.*

 ## Pre-Requisites

 - Oracle Cloud Infrastructure account credentials (User, Password, and Tenant)